-[0020] The primary voice recognition process 8 is a high-grade voice recognition technique, which converts the acoustic information to text 13 as completely as possible during the dialog with the user and typically uses the entire supported vocabulary of the voice recognition system.
+[0020] In one embodiment, the primary voice recognition process 8 is a high-grade voice recognition technique, which converts the acoustic information to text 13 as completely as possible during the dialog with the user and typically uses the entire supported vocabulary of the voice recognition system.
 This operating state is designated as full operation.
 Prior or after the dialog with the user, the terminal 1 can switch to a sleep state or standby mode to save energy.

-[0021] Apart from voice recognition for full operation, the system has a second voice recognition process for the sleep state or standby mode.
+[0021] Apart from voice recognition for full operation, the system may have a second voice recognition process for the sleep state or standby mode.
 This secondary voice recognition process 7 is optimized for a low consumption of resources and, depending on the embodiment, can likewise be implemented in software or as a hardware circuit.
 When designed as hardware, attention should be paid to low power consumption, and when implemented in software, attention should be paid to a low demand on resources, like the processor or RAM.
 Depending on the embodiment, the secondary voice recognition process 7 can be realized on the local terminal 1 or on the server 28, the digital audio recording 11 then being transmitted to the server 28.
-In a power-saving embodiment the voice recognition in standby mode is done on the local terminal 1, the secondary voice recognition process 7 being realized as a FPGA (field programmable gate array) or as an ASIC (application specific integrated circuit) and optimized for low power consumption.
+In a power-saving embodiment the voice recognition process 7 being realized as a FPGA (field programmable gate array) or as an ASIC (application specific integrated circuit) and optimized for low power consumption.

 [0022] In order for a low consumption of resources by the secondary voice recognition process 7 to be possible, it has a very limited vocabulary.
-The secondary voice recognition process 7 can thus only understand a few words or short segments from idiomatic expressions (phrases).
+The secondary voice recognition process 7 can thus only understand one word, a few words, or short segments from idiomatic expressions (phrases).

-[0023] These keywords 18 and phrases should be selected such that they contain the typical features when contacting or asking a question to the personal assistant system.
-The selected keywords 18 and phrases need not necessarily be at the beginning of a sentence.
-For example all keywords 18 and phrases to infer a question are suitable: e.g. "do you have", "have you got", "are there", "do I need", "do I have".
+[0023] The keyword 18 or phrase should be selected such that they contain the typical features when contacting or asking a question to the personal assistant system.
+The keyword 18 or phrase need not necessarily be at the beginning of a sentence or utterance.
+For example, the keyword 18 or phrase may be a product name, a nickname, and/or a generic term.
+Alternatively or additionally all keywords 18 and phrases to infer a question are suitable: e.g. "do you have", "have you got", "are there", "do I need", "do I have".

 [0024] With reference to FIG. 2, in the standby mode, all incoming audio signals 11 are buffered in an audio buffer 6 for a certain time.
 Random-Access Memory (RAM) may be used for this purpose.
 If the secondary voice recognition process 7 is located in the terminal 1, the audio buffer 6 should also be located in the terminal 1.
 If the standby voice recognition is server-based, the audio buffer 6 should also be managed by the server 28.

-[0025] As soon as the secondary voice recognition process 7 recognizes a potentially relevant keyword 18 or a phrase, e.g. "do you know", it arranges the temporary wakeup 12 of the primary voice recognition process 8 and a switch to full operation takes place.
-The content 21 of the audio buffer 6 is now handed over to the primary voice recognition process 8.
+[0025] As soon as the secondary voice recognition process 7 recognizes a potentially relevant keyword 18 or a phrase, e.g. "do you know", it may arrange the temporary wakeup 12 of the primary voice recognition process 8 and a switch to full operation may take place.
+At least a part of the content 21 in the audio buffer 6 is now handed over to the primary voice recognition process 8.